 6. Runabout Boats

 The difference between a cuddy cabin and a runabout is that the latter doesn’t have a cabin space.
-They are open boats and equipped with forward controls operated with a steering wheel.
+These marine boats are open boats and equipped with forward controls operated with a steering wheel.
 A cuddy cabin just has enough space to store life jackets and other gear.
 They are categorized under entry-level boats for fishing and boating.
 Runabouts used for fishing are also called fishing ski boats.

 7. Banana Boats